-We examine the Dynamic Phase Transition (DPT), a phenomenon that gauges the capacity of a thermodynamic system to adhere to the time oscillations of external drivers \cite{tome, yuksel}.
-The DPT has been extensively investigated in recent literature, encompassing experimental observations \cite{he, jiang}, theoretical mean-field calculations \cite{jung}, and Monte Carlo simulations \cite{sides, korniss}.
-While the majority of studies in the literature pertain to homogeneous, isotropic Ising systems, some investigations have incorporated randomness by considering random-field \cite{yuksel2}, random-bond \cite{vatansaver}, or site-diluted \cite{akinci} Ising systems.
-In this paper, we explore how the magnetic response varies when the system deviates from isotropy, or it contains a finite fraction of defects.
-In addition to quantifying the impact of quenched randomness on the system response, we focus on the ability to predict \emph{a priori} how a specific random realization is expected to influence the dynamical response of the system.
-Our findings reveal that key features of the random distribution include the value and distribution of a \emph{pseudo}-electric defect potential, the magnitude of the defect dipole, and the specifics of the Delaunay triangulation associated with the defects' random location.
+In addition to quantifying the impact of quenched randomness on the system response, we focus on the ability to predict a priori how a specific random realization is expected to influence the dynamical response of the system.
+Our findings reveal that key features of the random distribution include the value and distribution of a defect potential, the magnitude of the defect dipole, and the specifics of the Delaunay triangulation associated with the random location of the defects.

 The paper is structured as follows.
 In the next section, we provide a brief overview of the definition and key properties of Ising systems in the presence of either interaction anisotropy or quenched defects.
 Additionally, we describe the necessary adaptations to the rejection-free $N$-fold Monte Carlo algorithm in the presence of varying external fields.
-Section~\ref{sec:DPT} presents our primary findings on the Dynamic Phase Transition for Ising systems with anisotropy or defects.
+Section~\ref{sec:DPT} presents our primary findings on the dynamic phase transition for Ising systems with anisotropy or defects.
 In Section~\ref{sec:RCP}, we tackle the challenge of predicting a specific system's behavior based on the geometry of the defect distribution.
 The concluding section summarizes and discusses the main findings.